chrisgleissner/loom-webflux-benchmarks/README.md

 ## Benchmark

+The following command runs the benchmark first for Project Loom, then for Webflux:

+```shell
+./benchmark-all.sh
+```

-The following command runs the benchmark for Loom as well as Webflux.
-Each benchmark consists of the following steps:
+Each benchmark run consists of the following steps:
 * Build and start Spring Boot web server with chosen approach (Loom or Webflux).
 * Run two iterations of the benchmark.
 The result of each iteration is copied to the `results` folder, where each new iteration overwrites the previous one.
 * Stop the server.

-```shell
-./benchmark-all.sh
-```

 ### Results